arefeen/TAPAS/README.md

 	-o <output_file_name>		Output file name is given using this option.

 	-p <double>			A penalty value can be provided using this option.
-					If nothing is given, this value is determined from the coverage of the 3' UTR frame.
+					If nothing is given, the value is determined from the read coverage of the 3' UTR frame.

 ## Differential APS analysis